-Focused investing – Since every mutual fund has an investment objective, investors can achieve their financial goals by investing in mutual funds.
-If an investor invests for meeting significant expenses like marriage or a child’s education, then there are long term funds which provide the kind of capital appreciation than the investor hopes for.
+Since every mutual fund has an investment objective, investors can achieve their financial goals by investing in mutual funds.
+If an investor invests in meeting significant expenses like marriage or a child’s education, then there are long term funds that provide the kind of capital appreciation than the investor hopes for.

 If an investor needs a liquid investment to park some extra cash for a short duration, then there are mutual funds which do just that.
 Every financial goal or situation has a suitable mutual fund that can fit the purpose.
 Therefore, Mutual funds allow investors to invest in a focused and goal-oriented way.

 6. Regulated by SEBI

 Mutual funds are regulated in India by the Securities and Exchange Board of India.
 To clarify, it means that the regulatory body has to look at the investor’s interest and protect it.
 To clarify, it has to prevent any wrongdoing and mitigate any structural risk from the point of view of how mutual funds are operated by asset management companies (AMCs).

 AMCs are the company that initiates and operates a mutual fund.
 The SEBI regulation makes the mutual fund industry a mature and stable one.
 Furthermore, the level of transparency is high, and it increases investor confidence.